Teaching Artist - Voice

 As an actor, James originated the role of Baltus Van Tassle in the world premiere of the Helen Hayes award nominated musical, Ichabod, The Legend of Sleepy Hollow with the theatre group, Creative Cauldron.
 He has also performed with the Signature Theater Overtures Program, The Little Theater of Alexandria, Rockville Musical Theater, City of Fairfax Theatre Company, McLean Players and Theater of the First Amendment.
 His favorite roles include: The Beast in Beauty and the Beast, Tommy Albright in Brigadoon, South Carolina Senator, Edward Rutledge in 1776, John Jasper in The Mystery of Edwin Drood, Warren Ives in Ira Levin’s play, Cantorial, and Max Halliday in Dial M for Murder.

 James is a full member of the National Association of Teachers of Singing (N.A.T.S.) and is a full member of the American Guild of Musical Artists (A.G.M.A.), the performing union for opera singers which has reciprocity with Actors Equity Association (AEA).

-Mr. Myers is the cantor and choir section leader for Our Lady of Mercy in Potomac, Maryland.
-He is a full member of the National Association of Teachers of Singing.
-James has experience with helping students eliminate tension in the voice and coaching repertoire as singers prepare for auditions, competitions and performances.
-When he is not performing or teaching, James enjoys exercising, trying new restaurants and exploring any place with mountains.
+Mr. Myers has experience with helping students eliminate tension in the voice and coaching repertoire as singers prepare for auditions, competitions and performances.
+When he is not performing or teaching, James enjoys exercising, trying new restaurants, and exploring any place with mountains.

 Email firstname.lastname@example.org or call 703-993-9889 for more information about James.